Coffee cups and fertilizer make Syrian rebel weapons

 Many rebels say they joined the fight using hunting shotguns and only later looted assault rifles from government soldiers killed in battle.
 Their homemade bombs show resourcefulness, but on the streets of Aleppo it was not clear how effective they were.

 Shortly after Abu Furad threw his grenade into the house, the rebels came under a barrage of fire.
-Three mortar bombs hit the building across the street, less than 10 meters away.
+Three mortar bombs hit the building across the street, less than 10 metres away.

 Then the sound of tank tracks could be heard moving up the next street.
 The tank fired a shell which ripped through the building the rebels had been using for cover.
 Smoke filled the air and chunks of concrete rained down.